DSC-SPIDAL/www/_sources/spidal.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The images below display Kansas radar images measuring glacier beds with results of new machine learning algorithms identifying the top (red) and bottom (green) of the glaciers.
-Results of earlier work are labelled as [11].
+Results of earlier work are labeled as [11].
 Ground Truth is human generated analysis.

 -  Research paper